adrianocl/DTRT/README.md

 This compressed folder contains the codes in R language which support the model-based transformations described in Lima, A. C., Royer, E., Bolzonella, M. & Pastres, R.: Digital twins for land-based aquaculture: a case study for rainbow trout.
-Open Research Europe, Submitted.
+Manuscript submitted for publication.

 Instructions for running the model.
 1-Uncompress folder "DTRT_Model"